Monday, October 31, 2005

 Look!
 Don't touch!

 Watching the changing of the guard outside the Presidential Palace was a spectacle that almost defies description.
-Try to imagine brilliant red, yellow, and blue costumes, a jazzy brass band, plenty of goose-step marching, and a ring of heavily armed police officers keeping the crowd at a distance.
-Picture this and you have a sense of the drama that unfolds in central Lima every day.
+Imagine brilliant red, yellow, and blue costumes, a jazzy brass band, plenty of goose-step marching, and a ring of heavily armed police officers keeping the crowd at a distance.
+Picture this and you have a sense of the drama that unfolds in central Lima daily.

 We spent more than an hour exploring the Basilica's grounds including the cloister gardens and the Chapter House lined with intricately carved, dark-paneled chamber benches.
-However, an enormous painting of the Last Supper by the Jesuit Diego de la Puente was probably the most compelling highlight of the guided tour we took inside the complex.
+We took a guided tour through the complex.
+An enormous painting of the Last Supper by the Jesuit Diego de la Puente was a particularly compelling highlight of our tour.
 This painting, completed in 1658, fills the rear wall of the church's rectory dining room.

 Our tour also stopped to view the convent's library.
 Its contents are as old as they look.
 For example, the first Spanish dictionary and rare Incan texts predating the Spanish conquest form part of the library's 25,000-volume collection.